 —John Major, Downing Street Declaration

-The Good Friday Agreement states that the signatory parties “affirm their commitment to the mutual respect, the civil rights and the religious liberties of everyone in the community”.
+The Agreement also set out rights for the people of Northern Ireland, including on identity and citizenship, and made commitments on decommissioning, security, policing and prisoners.
+Also, the signatory parties “affirm their commitment to the mutual respect, the civil rights and the religious liberties of everyone in the community”.

 15 August 1998: Omagh bombing